-This is part of a new series based on anonymous questions we have received at Build Your Marriage conferences across the United States.
+This is a repost of part of a series based on anonymous questions we have received at Build Your Marriage conferences across the United States.
 Some details may be modified to protect the identities of individuals.

 How do you handle life when it seems like your marriage or spouse keeps you from fulfilling the great commission/God’s calling on your life?